Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained

-We use DRL to solve the first sub-problem.
-Moreover, we transform the second sub-problem into a weighted sum rate (WSR) maximization problem and solve it using graph theory and a simple linear search algorithm. \item Through analysis and simulation results, we verify that our proposed solution achieves better performance than the existing baselines. \end{itemize}
+We propose a novel DRL solution for the first sub-problem.
+We then transform the second sub-problem to a weighted sum rate (WSR) maximization problem due to practical limitations and solve the transformed problem using maximum weighted bipartite matching (MWBM) and a simple linear search algorithm. \item Through analysis and simulation results, we verify that our proposed solution achieves better performance than the existing baselines in terms of cache hit ratio (CHR), deadline violation and content delivery delay. \end{itemize}

 The rest of the paper is organized as follows: Section \ref{Sys_Model} introduces our proposed software-defined user-centric system model.
 Section \ref{cacheModelingSection} presents the caching model, followed by the joint problem formulation in Section \ref{I2V_Com_Delay_Model}.
 Problem transformations are detailed in Section \ref{probTransformationSec}, followed by our proposed solution in Section \ref{problemSolutionSec}.
 Section \ref{resultDiscussSection} presents extensive simulation results and discussions.
 Finally, Section \ref{conclusion} concludes the paper.
 The important notations are listed in Table \ref{System_Parameters}.